sdaitzman/elementary-os-install-utility/INSTRUCTIONS.md

 7. Click "OK" and restart your computer - you'll see the boot picker on startup
 8. Press "ESC" and use the arrow keys to select the icon with the label "Boot EFI\BOOT\grubx64.efi" then select "Try Elementary OS without installing" and press enter
 9. Click "Applications" in the top left and type "Terminal" then press enter.
 Type "`$ ubiquity -b`" into the Terminal and press enter (the dollar sign should not be typed; it just means it's for entering into a Terminal)
 10. Click "Continue" then check "Install this third-party software."
-This will include closed-source software to allow you to play media files
+This will include closed-source software to allow you to play media files.
+You do not need to connect to a network.
 11. Continue again and choose the disk you created earlier.
 It will be formatted fat32 with very little space used; it's probably at /dev/sda3 or /dev/sda4
 12. Click "Change" in the bottom left and select "Use as: Ext4 journaling filesystem," check "Format the partition" and set the mount point to "/" then click "OK" and "Continue" if prompted
-13. Click "Install now," select your time zone and keyboard layout (which should be auto-detected)
+13. Click "Install now," ignoring any warnings about swap space, and select your time zone and keyboard layout (which should be auto-detected)
 14. Fill out the prompts for name, username, password, etc. then continue
 15. After installation is complete, click "Restart now"
 16. Pray